umapathyg/umapathyg.github.io/_pages/about.md

 ## Brief profile

 I have authored more than 100 SCI-indexed publications, including contributions in *Nature*, *Science*, and *Cell*.
-I am a Fellow of the National Academy of Sciences, India (**FNASc**), the Telangana Academy of Sciences (**FTASc**), and the Society for Reproductive Biology and Comparative Endocrinology (**FRE**).
+I am a Fellow of the National Academy of Sciences, India (**FNASc**), the Telangana Academy of Sciences (**FTASc**, elected 2018), and the Royal Entomological Society (**FRE**).
+I also serve in advisory roles for the National Tiger Conservation Authority (NTCA), the Ministry of Environment, Forest and Climate Change (MoEF&CC), and the Central Zoo Authority (CZA).

-I am the inventor of a US patent for a paper-based lateral-flow device for non-invasive pregnancy detection in cattle and buffaloes ([US12546787B2](https://patents.google.com/patent/US12546787B2)).
+I am the inventor on a US patent for a paper-based lateral-flow device for non-invasive pregnancy detection in cattle and buffaloes ([US12546787B2](https://patents.google.com/patent/US12546787B2)).

 ## Mentoring

-I mentor summer trainees, doctoral and postdoctoral researchers, and your scientists through the **CSIR-CCMB LaCONES and the Academy of Scientific and Innovative Research (AcSIR)**.
+I mentor doctoral and post-doctoral researchers through the **Academy of Scientific and Innovative Research (AcSIR)**.
+Prospective students interested in wildlife endocrinology, conservation genomics, or eDNA-based surveillance are welcome to write to me.

 ## Contact